 Better Safe than Sorry

 Ok, so you don’t process the data of residents in the EU, and you are strictly a US-based healthcare company.
 You’re probably thinking that none of this concerns you.
 Well, it might not right now, but that may soon change.
 With how the government and US Congress are reassessing how PII should be handled.
-States are already implementing their own rules that are similar to the GDPR.
+States are already implementing their own compliance rules that are similar to the GDPR.
 It’s only a matter of time until you need to have those safeguards in place, so why not get a head start and start preparing now?
 The alternative is going out of business from hefty fines and civil suits.

-Ultimately, the rules are going to change.
+Ultimately, the compliance rules are going to change.
 A lot of what the GDPR will require of businesses outside of the EU needs to get ironed out in the court systems.
 In time we will have more specific answers.